 - 120 biblical scholars

 - 22 faith traditions represented

-- · Reviewed by 27 reading groups
+- Reviewed by 27 reading groups

-CEB STUDY BIBLE
+represented in the

 What faith communities were represented in the creation of The CEB Study Bible?

 The translators, reviewers, and editors represent the following faith communities:

 - African Methodist Episcopal Church

 - American Baptist

 - Anglican

 - Baptist

 - Baptist General Conference

-- · Church of the Nazarene
+- Church of the Nazarene

 - Disciples of Christ

 - Episcopal Church

 - Evangelical Free Church

 - Evangelical Lutheran Church

 - Free Methodist

 - Mennonite

 - Moravian

 - National Baptist

 - Presbyterian (USA)

 - Progressive National Baptist

 - Ouaker

 - Reformed Church in America

 - Reform Judaism

 - Roman Catholic Church

 - Seventh-Day Adventist

 - United Church of Christ

 - United Methodist

-READABLE

-It means more than reading phrases on a page.
+Readability It means more than traversing phrases on a page.
 It means truly comprehending the words, the sentences, the ideas, and their meaning.
-Within its approachable language, the CEB sets the reader on a path to new understanding.
+Within its refreshingly approachable format, The CEB Study Bible offers guidance through more than 300 thought-provoking articles and abundant study notes throughout, written by respected biblical authorities who amplify the meaning of the text and set the reader on the path to new understanding.
 Running up to the carriage, Philip heard the man reading the prophet Isaiah.
 He asked, "Do you really understand what you are reading?"
 The man replied, "Without someone to guide me, how could I?"
 Then he invited Philip to climb up and sit with him.

-Acts 8:30-31 THE CEB STUDY BIBLE HAS UNIQUE FEATURES THAT GIVE THE READER DEEPER UNDERSTANDING - The CEB Study Bible includes five insightful articles that give readers an in-depth foundation from which to approach this unique resource - The Authority of Scripture, Joel B. Green - · How We Got Our Bible, Daniel G. Reid - Guidelines for Reading the Bible, Brian D. Russell - Chronology of the Bible, Pamela J. Scalise - The Unity of the Bible, Marianne Meye Thompson - 21 full-color maps from National Geographic, with indexes - Weight and measure conversions to modern scales - Additional in-text maps and informational charts - Comprehensive concordance - · Beautifully printed in full color throughout
+Acts 8:30-31 The CEB Study Bible Has Unique Features that Give the Reader Deeper Understanding - The CEB Study Bible includes five insightful articles that give readers an in-depth foundation from which to approach this unique resource - The Authority of Scripture, Joel B. Green - How We Got Our Bible, Daniel G. Reid - Guidelines for Reading the Bible, Brian D. Russell - Chronology of the Bible, Pamela J. Scalise - The Unity of the Bible, Marianne Meye Thompson - 21 full-color maps from National Geographic, with indexes - Weight and measure conversions to modern scales - Additional in-text maps and informational charts - Comprehensive concordance - Beautifully printed in full color throughout MARK those who want to know more about Jesus' inflow who Wart to Nario but host of but seed to end of the seed o boun ineria and ore, and ore in seems the size of the source and ore an ore in the source of the sou